seccomp/libseccomp/README.md

 Those who are interested in contributing to the the project are encouraged to read the CONTRIBUTING in the top level directory.

+## Verifying Release Tarballs

+Before use you should verify the downloaded release tarballs and checksums using the detached signatures supplied as part of the release; the detached signature files are the "*.asc" files.
+If you have GnuPG installed you can verify detached signatures using the following command:

+	# gpg --verify file.asc file

+At present, only the following keys are authorized to sign official libseccomp
+releases:

+	Paul Moore <paul@paul-moore.com>
+	7100 AADF AE6E 6E94 0D2E  0AD6 55E4 5A5A E8CA 7C8A

+	Tom Hromatka <tom.hromatka@oracle.com>
+	47A6 8FCE 37C7 D702 4FD6  5E11 356C E62C 2B52 4099

 ## Building and Installing the Library

 If you are building the libseccomp library from an official release tarball,